Clubs and Interests

 Church Music Group

 Our church has a mixed ability Music Group with a current active pool of 12 players (Wind and Strings).
 The Music Group leads the music at one regular service each month on the fourth Sundays at the “All Age Eucharist” at 10:30 am.
 This is preceded by a short rehearsal.
 We also take part in other Musical Evenings as required.
 We accompany the Hymns during the service and play an instrumental item at the end of the service.
 The required music is arranged to suit the players available each month.
-For further information please contact David Warwick on 700262.
+For further information please contact John Vinall on 01403 782006.

 The organisation of the traditional village fete held on August Bank Holiday Monday passed from the Wisborough Green Sideshows Society to the new organisation, the Wisborough Green Fete Society, in March 2008.
 The aim of the Society is to ensure the continuance of a traditional event and to offer financial support to local charities and good causes.